 The turtle spirit also embodies perseverance.
 In a world that can be negative, harsh, and cruel at times, the turtle reminds you to put on your shell of resistance and keep moving forward.

 Summon the turtle spirit when you are going into a situation where you need protection.
 This could be a negotiation, a confrontation, or simply a new experience where you are pushing your limits.
-You have a tough shell of willpower and resolve, which is stronger than you realize.
+You have a tough shell of willpower and resolve that’s stronger than you realize.

 Home and Retreat